jjfumero/level-zero-tests/CONTRIBUTING.md

 You should synchronize these components whenever their entries are updated in the [`dependencies.yml`](./dependencies.yml) file.

-If you opt to use devtool (`dt`) insetad of irepo, the commands are the same, e.g., `dt select dependencies.yml`.
+If you opt to use devtool (`dt`) insetad of irepo, the commands are under the `workspace` subcommand, e.g., `dt workspace select dependencies.yml`.

 ## Updating Third Party Assets